Skip to main content

 NAD+ + Glutathione.
 Both run continuously.
 There is no cycling interaction between them because neither peptide produces receptor desensitization.

 Epitalon + GHK-Cu.
 Epitalon on the 10-day pulse pattern with months between courses.
 GHK-Cu runs continuously throughout.
 The two peptides work on completely different mechanisms and do not need synchronized cycling.
+For how these and the other longevity peptides map onto the mechanisms of aging, see the anti-aging peptides guide.

 Frequently Asked Questions